npcooley/LiTRE/README.md

-things like annotation through association in places where there are connections between functionally described and functionally undescribed equivalog groups, but we also have the overarching goal of ensuring that the data products produced in this main pipeline will be available for use by others, and can serve as hypothesis generation tools for folks with varieties of interests.
+things like annotation through association in places where there are connections between functionally described and functionally undescribed equivalog groups, but we also have the overarching goal of ensuring that the data products from this project will be available for use by others, and can serve as hypothesis generation tools for folks with varieties of interests.

 # Why HTCondor and the Open Science Grid?